Realistic kitchen remodel budget breakdown for Northern Virginia homeowners

 Add Your Contingency

-Add 10 to 15 percent to your final number.
+Add 15 to 20 percent to your final number, higher than the older 10 to 15 percent guideline, to reflect current material price volatility.
 This is your buffer for surprises behind the walls: outdated wiring, water damage, plumbing that does not meet current code, or structural issues that only become visible during demolition.
-Northern Virginia homes built before 1985 are particularly prone to these discoveries.
+Northern Virginia homes built before 1990 are especially prone to these discoveries.

 Frequently Asked Questions